Stock market today: Wall Street rises as pressures pounding it from the bond and oil markets ease

 It’s a sharp departure from prior years for investors, who counted on the Fed to cut rates quickly and sharply whenever things looked dicey.
 High rates slow the economy by design and hurt prices for stocks and other investments, while lower rates can goose financial markets.

 The threat of higher rates for longer has pushed Treasury yields up sharply in the bond market.
-The yield on the 10-year Treasury climbed above 4.67% during in the morning, near its highest level since 2007.
-It later fell back to 4.60%, down from 4.61% late Wednesday.
+The yield on the 10-year Treasury climbed above 4.67% in the morning, near its highest level since 2007.
+It later fell back to 4.61%, where it stood late Wednesday.

 Yields squiggled after the latest batch of reports on the economy.
 One said that fewer workers applied for unemployment last week than economists expected.